TheWorldAvatar/trip-agent/README.md

         <http://abc> <https://www.theworldavatar.com/kg/ontotimeseries/hasTimeSeries> <time_series>
         ```

-    2) upperbound
+    2) upperbound (optional)
-       - Time filter used to query time series
+       - Time filter used to query time series, maximum time in the time series will be used if not provided

-    3) lowerbound
+    3) lowerbound (optional)
-       - Time filter used to query time series
+       - Time filter used to query time series, minimum time in the time series will be used if not provided

-    Format for upperbound and lowerbound depends on the instantiated time series table, tested with epoch seconds and java.time.Instant.
+    Format for upperbound and lowerbound depends on the instantiated time series table, tested with epoch seconds/milliseconds and java.time.Instant.
 In principle, it should work for any Java time classes with the "parse" method, e.g. ZonedDateTime.

-## Instantiation of trips and visits
+## Instantiation of trips

 Trip detection code is adapted from <https://github.com/TeamINTERACT/trip_detection/tree/master>.

-The input should be a time series of points:
+The input should contain a time series of points:

 Time | Location
 -- | --